Skip to content

 I'd been Back end developer, mainly in Ruby on Rails for many years.
 Then, I have been an entrepreneur for 10 years.

-Discovery of generative art
+Evolution in generative art

 I love to have an hobby and spend a lot of time on it.
 Just before generative art, I was into music producing and wanted a more "improvised" hobby (I could spend 100 hours on a track).
 So I asked to a friend artist to teach me to draw.
 Very quickly, my focus changed : draw with pen and paper => iPad + Procreate => creative coding with p5